LiveProger/profile-tabs-manager/README.en.md

 # Profile and Tabs Manager – Server Component

-This is the backend server for the [Profile Tabs Manager Chrome Extension](https://chromewebstore.google.com/detail/profile-and-tabs-manager/edhaohmmppcambblkdnlecnakgfkgpln), which allows managing Chrome user profiles, viewing open tabs, and saving pages as `.mhtml` offline.
+This is the backend server for the [Profile Tabs Manager Chrome Extension](https://chrome.google.com/webstore/detail/profile-tabs-manager/), which allows you to manage Chrome profiles, view tabs, and save pages as `.mhtml` files offline.

 This server is required to use the extension.